BriteSnow/node-vdev/README.md

 ## About

-_vdev_ node module is a set of utilities for high velocity devops, currently specifically focused on docker, kubernetes, postgres, node.js/java, typescript/rollup/postcss for front-ends.
+**vdev** is a set of utilities for high velocity devops, specifically focused on docker, kubernetes, postgres, node.js/java, typescript/rollup/postcss for front-ends development.

-_vdev 0.6+ has been complely refactored to support docker, kubernetes, node.js/java, typescript/rollup/postcss for front-end devops/repl development_
+**IMPORTANT** **vdev 0.6+** has been complely refactored to support docker, kubernetes, node.js/java, typescript/rollup/postcss for front-end devops/repl development

-**NOTE**: At this point this tool is very focused on a specific set of technologies (java/maven, node.js, postgres as db, and google cloud platform).
+**NOTE**: At this point this tool is very focused on a specific set of technologies (docker/kubernetes), java/maven, node.js, postgres as db, and google cloud platform).
 For anybody external to BriteSnow dev (or its client), it might be considered experimental as API and cli might changes.

 **vdev** has to main constructs: